fer-aguirre/pmdm/README.md

 - ### Data Analysis

 #### Vocabulary statistics

-Statistics regarding the counts of the vocabulary (also known as frequencies):

-- `count` number of word tokens instances in tweets.
-- `mean` average number of words per type of word.
-- `std` standard deviation for number of words per word type.
-- `min` minimum number of words per word type.
-- `25%`, `50%`, `75%` (percentiles).
-- `max` maximum number of words per type.

 | | Frequency | Description |
 | :-: | :-: | :-: |